 Is there anything more Sicilian than pasta alla norma ?
-A tasty and timeless recipe that manages to bring all the Sicilian sun to the table even on the gloomiest days.
-One of the most loved and popular dishes in the history of our Region: pasta with tomato sauce with fried aubergines , grated salted ricotta and basil to give that touch of Mediterranean freshness.
+A tasty and timeless recipe that manages to bring all the Sicilian sun to the table even on the darkest days.
+One of the most loved and popular dishes in the history of our Region: tomato pasta with fried aubergines , grated salted ricotta and basil to give that touch of Mediterranean freshness.

 There are several variations, for example you can use caciocavallo instead of ricotta or add capers or anchovies.
-Furthermore, in the Messina area, some traditional recipes hand down the use of baked ricotta instead of salted one, given that the dairy tradition of the city is more closely linked to that cheese.
-But everyone agrees on one thing, that is the type of pasta to use: always and only short pasta.
+Furthermore, in the Messina area, some traditional recipes hand down the use of baked ricotta instead of the savory one, given that the city's dairy tradition is more linked to that cheese.
+But they all agree on one thing, that is, the type of pasta to use: always and only short pasta.

-There is only one secret to an impeccable pasta alla norma: fresh, genuine ingredients coming directly from the island.
+The secret of an impeccable pasta alla norm is only one: fresh, genuine ingredients coming directly from the island.
 Obviously, cultural contamination has led the tradition to change from place to place, but there are some small tricks to make the recipe as faithful and delicious as possible!

-- the aubergines, preferably black and long, should be washed, put in a colander, covered with salt, with a weight on top, for half an hour, to eliminate the excess liquid and the bitter taste
+- the aubergines, preferably black and long, should be washed, placed in the colander, covered with salt, with a weight on top, for half an hour, to eliminate excess liquid and the bitter taste

-- the aubergines are then cut into thin slices, cubes or strips and fried strictly in extra virgin olive oil, not in seed oil or animal fats
+- the aubergines must then be cut into thin slices, cubes or strips and fried strictly in extra virgin olive oil, not in seed oil or animal fats

-- the garlic should not be fried, but left to cook raw directly in the sauce
+- the garlic should not be sautéed, but left to cook raw directly in the sauce

-- the ricotta to be used must be a salted and seasoned cheese, originally from sheep
+- the ricotta to be used must be a salted and seasoned cheese, originally made from sheep

 - use short pasta